Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

 *******************

-In some cases, Cantera's existing governing equations are insufficient in describing a certain configuration.
-In this situation, Cantera Reactors' governing equations can be modified to the user's specific needs.
-An Extensible Reactor allows modifications of a Reactor class' `governing equations </science/reactors/reactors.html>`__.
+In some cases, Cantera's existing governing equations are insufficient in describing a certain configuration, but the internal integrator is still well suited to solve the desired system.
+In this situation, Cantera Reactors' governing equations can be modified to the user's specific needs while still using the CVODES integrator.
+An Extensible Reactor allows for modifications of a Reactor class'
+`governing equations </science/reactors/reactors.html>`__.
+An Extensible Reactor is also known as a Delegated Reactor.
 If the governing equations must be entirely replaced or an integrator besides CVODES is desired, a `Custom Reactor </science/reactors/customreactor.html>`__ may be a more appropriate Reactor class to use.

+The variables in the governing equations that are differentiated with respect to time are known as the state variables.
+The state variables depend on the type of Reactor base class chosen.
+For example, choosing an `Ideal Gas Constant Pressure Reactor
+<idealgasconstpresreactor.html#ideal-gas-constant-pressure-reactor>`__
-The state variables available for modification depend on the type of Reactor base class chosen.
-For example, choosing an `Ideal Gas Constant Pressure Reactor </science/reactors/ idealgasconstpresreactor.html>`__ allows the user to modify the governing equations corresponding to the following state variables:
+allows the user to modify the governing equations corresponding to the following state variables:

 - :math:`m`, the mass of the reactor's contents (in kg)